 There can be risks associated with joining any research study.
 The type of risk may impact whether you decide to join the study.
-For this study, some of these risks may include increased anxiety or worry when learning more about AD indicators and thinking about the presence or absence of these indicators in your own brain.
+For this study, some of these risks may include increased anxiety or worry if one or more of your partner's personal health indicators suggest he/she has indicators of Alzheimer's disease in his/her brain.
+Additionally, there may be a risk of insurance discrimination or denial if your partner chooses to share the information you learn in this study with his/her medical providers or others.
+More detailed information will be provided later in this document.

-This study may offer some benefit to you now by increasing your awareness of Alzheimer's disease, Dementia-Alzheimer's Type, and one way we can identify AD in the brain.
-Additionally, this study may benefit others in the future by helping researchers to better understand how to educate the public about AD/DAT and PET scans for AD proteins, so patients and their families can use this information effectively when making future decisions about their health.
+This study may offer some benefit to you now or in the future by increasing your awareness of your partner's risk for DAT, allowing for planning of future medical, financial, and personal decisions.
+Additionally, this study may benefit others by allowing researchers to better understand how to share DAT risk information with older adults and their loved ones in a way that helps them to comprehend and use the information effectively when making decisions about their health in the future.
 More information will be provided later in this document.

-We expect the amount of time you and a respective study partner will participate in the study will be 90 minutes (1.5 hours).
+We expect the amount of time you and your partner (the study participant) will participate in the study will be about 3.5 hours across three sessions.

 You can decide not to be in this study for any reason.
 Choosing not to be in the study will not affect the healthcare you receive in any way.
-The only alternative to participating in the study is to simply not take part.
+The only alternative to the study is to simply not take part.
 Even if you decide to join the study now, you are free to leave at any time if you change your mind.